 In 2016, The Vanderpump Dog Foundation helped initiate Resolution 752, that condemns the annual Dog Meat Festival in Yulin, China.
 The bill urges the government of China and the Yulin authorities to ban the torture, killing and eating of dogs as part of Yulin's Festival and to enforce China's food safety laws.
 The bill affirms the United States’ commitment to protect animals.
-Resolution 752 has now been reintroduced to Congress by Congressmen Alcee Hastings as Resolution 30.
-The Vanderpump Dog Foundation will continue its work with Congressman Hastings - seeking bipartisan support of Resolution 30 in the hopes that it is presented on the floor and subsequently passed.
+Resolution 752 has now been reintroduced to Congress by Congressmen Alcee Hastings as Resolution 30, which then became House Resolution 401.
+In September 2018, this Resolution was passed by the United States House of Representatives!

 AWARENESS & GRASSROOTS